 Symptoms of a Traumatic Brain Injury

 Diagnosing or judging the severity of a head injury is tricky.
 Everyone takes a hit to the head sooner or later in life.
-The skull is one of the strongest bones in the human body and can endure a tremendous amount of pressure.
+The skull is one of the strongest bones in the human body and can endure tremendous pressure.
 But the hardness of the skull can work against the soft brain it encases, causing bruising or internal bleeding if an impact occurs.

 Per the CDC, early warning signs of a serious TBI can include:

 - One pupil that is larger than the other

 These symptoms could be a sign of a more serious health risk that needs immediate attention.
 While mild symptoms may not usually be enough to warrant a doctor visit, the brain is a uniquely sensitive bodily organ.
 Thus, our office recommends a doctor’s appointment even if mild TBI symptoms appear after an accident.

 In addition, many of the most common ways that people suffer TBIs are in incidents that could lead to additional injuries.
 Therefore, getting any potential injuries assessed, diagnosed, and treated as soon as possible is good, even if you think your head injury may be minor.